Bloody Sunday AnniversaryExplainers: History Protest Voting Rights

 Advocate for federal legislation like the John Lewis Voting Rights Advancement Act and the Freedom to Vote Act that would restore the Voting Rights Act and protect the freedom to vote for all Americans regardless of race, background, or zip code.

 Learn about how your state is doing on voting rights and advocate your state legislators to expand access to democracy.

-Vote for candidates who are pro-democracy and will fight for the right to vote.You can find your elected representatives contact information here if you would like to contact them.
+Register to vote and then vote for candidates who are pro-democracy and will fight for the right to vote.You can find your elected representatives contact information here if you would like to contact them.